Buy Ryne Sandberg Rookie Cards on eBay.

 The 1983 Topps is the one to look out for, seen as his ‘true’ rookie option by many collectors.

-Solid design features a couple of different pictures of Sandberg on the front of the card, with a large image of the player ready to bat, and a smaller, profile picture.
+The solid design features a few pictures of Sandberg on the front of the card, with a large image of the player ready to bat and a smaller profile picture.

 The 1983 Topps is a premium option despite being reasonably plentiful, and it’s the best investment option overall.